Carlos Marfori, 1st Marquess of Loja

-Carlos Marfori y Callejas, 1st Marquess of Loja (born in 10 November 1821, died 2 June 1892), was a Spanish-Italian politician who served as Overseas Minister from 1867 to 1868.
+Carlos Marfori y Callejas, 1st Marquess of Loja (born on 10 November 1821, died 2 June 1892), was a Spanish-Italian politician who served as Overseas Minister from 1867 to 1868.

-Family
+Life and career

 Born in San Fernando, Cádiz, son of Francisco-Antonio Marfori y Rodi, an Italian nobleman, and María-Josefa Callejas y Pavón.
 He was married to María de la Concepción Fernández de Córdoba y Campos, a Prime Minister Narváez's cousin.
 He died in 1892 in Madrid.